26 Sep Susan G. Komen® Announces $31 Million in 2017 Funding for 98 New Breast Cancer Research Grants, with Focus on Aggressive and Metastatic Cancers

 About Susan G. Komen San Diego®

 Since its inception in 1995, Susan G. Komen® San Diego has granted more than $19 million to fund global research and local non-profits that provide everything from free diagnostic mammograms, meal delivery, temporary financial aid, transportation and more.
 Komen has set a Bold Goal to reduce the current number of breast cancer deaths by 50 percent in the U.S. by 2026.
 Seventy-five percent of every dollar raised in San Diego stays in San Diego County to fund breast health services for uninsured and underinsured women and their families.
 The remaining 25 percent funds international breast cancer research.
-In fact, next to the U.S. government, Susan G. Komen® is the largest funder of breast cancer research in the world.
+In fact, next to the U.S. government, Susan G. Komen® is the largest non-profit funder of breast cancer research in the world.
 For more information, please visit http://www.komensandiego.org.
 Connect with us on Facebook and Twitter and Instagram.